-Workplace discrimination occurs when an employer treats an employee or job applicant less favorably than other employees or applicants because of a specific personal characteristic, such as race, gender, color or marital status.
+Workplace discrimination and harassment occurs when an employer treats an employee or job applicant less favorably than other employees or applicants because of a specific personal characteristic, such as race, gender, color, or marital status.
 In many cases, California employers are prohibited by law from engaging in discrimination against employees by firing, refusing to hire, demoting, refusing to promote, or otherwise taking negative action against members of a protected class.
 If you have been the victim of unlawful workplace discrimination in California, or if you were forced to quit your job because of severe and frequent harassment at work, contact Davtyan Law Firm today to discuss your legal options.
-You may have grounds to file an employment law claim against your employer to recover compensation for lost wages and benefits, any emotional distress you suffered as a result of the discrimination, attorneys’ fees and court costs, and possibly even punitive damages for your employer’s actions.
+You may have grounds to file an employment law claim against your employer to recover compensation for lost wages and benefits, any emotional distress you suffered as a result of the discrimination, attorneys’ fees, and court costs, and possibly even punitive damages for your employer’s actions.

 California’s At-Will Employment Statute

 Because California is an at-will employment state, employers have the right to fire employees at any time and for any lawful reason, with or without notice.
 However, there are certain exceptions to this statute that prohibit employers from firing employees or making any other employment decisions if they are motivated by an unlawful reason, including discrimination on the basis of what is known as a “protected characteristic.”
-In other words, California employers cannot decide to hire or fire a worker because of his or her race, color, ancestry or any other protected personal characteristic or trait.
+In other words, California employers cannot decide to hire or fire a worker because of his or her race, color, ancestry, or any other protected personal characteristic or trait.

 Protected Basis Claims